 - The cost of buying and owning a car will be considerably lower.
 The pandemic has made car loan providers more risk-averse than usual.
-With your credit score, you could get a zero (0%) car loan on select models or even low-interest rates on other cars.
+With your credit score, you could get low-interest rates on certain cars.
 You are classified as a prime client.

 Getting a 700 credit score does not happen by chance.
 It takes years to reach that level to build and manage your credit responsibly.